- Practice Areas

-When working on commercial trucking cases there are often complex disputes over speed, reaction times and lighting.
-Expert collision reconstructionists costs into the thousands of dollars, but in the right case, they can be worth every penny.
+When Atlanta truck accident lawyers work on commercial trucking cases there are often complex disputes over speed, reaction times and lighting.
+Expert collision reconstructionists cost into the thousands of dollars, but in the right case, they can be worth every penny.
 Police officers on the scene do their bet but they often miss facts because they are primarily focused on whether a prosecutable crime occurred.
 Experts have a broader scope of investigation and look at who was negligent and how the crash occurred.

 There are other types of experts that should be used when there are complex damages as well.
 Forensic accountants and lifetime earnings experts can help juries to understand lost income issues when they are not obvious.
 One commonality is these experts have to be disclosed to the other side on time when the judge orders it.